NREL/thevenin/docs/source/development/patterns_and_conventions.rst

 For class definitions, we follow a specific ordering convention to make it easier to navigate through the code:

 1. **Magic Methods:** These special methods (e.g., ``__init__``, ``__repr__``, etc.) come first.
 They define key behaviors of the class.
+2. **Special Members:** Any properties, class methods, static methods, etc. Essentially, any decorated and/or "special" methods.
+3. **Hidden Methods:** These are internal methods (denoted with a leading underscore) that handle functionality not meant to be directly accessed by users.
-2. **User-Facing Methods:** These are the public methods intended for external use.
+4. **User-Facing Methods:** These are the public methods intended for external use.
 They define the class's core functionality for users.
-3. **Hidden Methods:** These are internal methods (denoted with a leading underscore) that handle functionality not meant to be directly accessed by users.

 In some cases, exceptions to this order may be made, particularly if moving a hidden method closer to a user-facing method improves readability.
 However, this should be done with discretion and only when it helps clarify the flow of the class's logic.
 See below for an example.